 What will I study?

-• Changing context of teaching and learning in the clinical setting
+- Changing context of teaching and learning in the clinical setting.

-- Using the clinical environment for teaching and facilitation of learning
+- Using the clinical environment for teaching and facilitation of learning.

-• Reflective learning and a philosophy of teaching
+- Reflective learning and a philosophy of teaching.

 How will I be assessed?

-An articulation of their own evolving Personal Philosophy of Teaching.
+Provide a critical reflection about their own evolving Personal Philosophy of Teaching.
 Participants will be expected to reflect critically, and make explicit their reasons for taking their specified personal approach, with reference to scholarly literature, and bearing in mind a student-focused approach to teaching and learning support.

 On successful completion you will:

-Confidently articulate opportunities for student-focused teaching and facilitating learning which occur in the clinical context, in relation to extant theory and research.
+- Confidently articulate opportunities for student-focused teaching and facilitating learning which occur in the clinical context, in relation to extant theory and research.

-Demonstrate a critical understanding of major theories of learning and teaching in the wider context of higher education.
+- Demonstrate a critical understanding of major theories of learning and teaching in the wider context of higher education.

-Demonstrate knowledge & understanding of the principles underpinning the structuring of student-focused learning in the clinical context.
+- Demonstrate knowledge & understanding of the principles underpinning the structuring of student-focused learning in the clinical context.

-Critically reflect on and analyse teaching and learning facilitation issues in their professional practice, with reference to achieving student-focused learning.
+- Critically reflect on and analyse teaching and learning facilitation issues in their professional practice, with reference to achieving student-focused learning.